-Unlike the Gulf of Mexico, the use of electronic logbooks is not required in the South Atlantic shrimp fishery.
-Like the Gulf of Mexico shrimp fishery, expanded use of electronic monitoring may be warranted for the South Atlantic shrimp fishery.
+Unlike in the Gulf, the use of electronic logbooks is not required in the South Atlantic shrimp fishery.
+Like the Gulf shrimp fishery, expanded use of electronic monitoring may be warranted for the South Atlantic shrimp fishery.
 There are approximately 100 federally permitted vessels with limited access South Atlantic rock shrimp permits, and another 100 federally permitted vessels with open access rock shrimp permits that can shrimp off North Carolina and South Carolina.
-Rock shrimp vessels have been required to carry a VMS since 2003.
+Rock shrimp vessels have been required to use VMS since 2003.
 The South Atlantic Council is interested in expanding the use of electronic monitoring to link location-specific catch and bycatch data to VMS data to better evaluate the impacts and trade-offs of spatial-area closures on shrimp harvest and coral protection.
 Currently, the South Atlantic Council is not taking action to require additional shrimp electronic reporting or monitoring requirements.